TheZoc/EverythingDopus/README.md

 The first time you attempt to search using the new toolbar button, it will ask for the location of `ed.exe`, just choose it from the directory you previously extracted the files.

+If for some reason you need to change the selected executable (e.g., you pick the wrong one), hold `shift` and click the button, and it will ask again for the executable path.

 🖥️ CLI Usage